AARNet/Introduction_to_Jupyter_notebooks/_episodes/08-Python.md

 Click on 'Run' or use the shortcut **Shift+Enter** to execute the cell.

-The command `arr=`` gives the content of the square brackets the value of an 'array'.
+The command `arr=` gives the content of the square brackets the value of an 'array'.
 Each thing in the list has then an automatically appointed number, from its order in the list.

 > ## Tip
 >
-> Python uses [zero-based numbering](https://en.wikipedia.org/wiki/Zero-based_numbering),  which assigns the first item in a list the position of 0, rather than 1, as is typical in everyday non-programming situations.
+>Python uses [zero-based numbering](https://en.wikipedia.org/wiki/Zero-based_numbering),  which assigns the first item in a list the position of 0, rather than 1, as is typical in everyday non-programming situations.
+{: .callout}

 Given that the first number in a list in Python is 0, in this case the word "Jack" is position 0, the second, "Queen" is position 1, and so on.